 Additional requirements for students in the College of Arts and Sciences includes a history course in addition to the Core history course.
 College of Arts and Sciences students must also demonstrate proficiency in a modern language through the third quarter level.

-Other GPA and Core requirements specific to individual Colleges and Schools can be found in the Undergradaute Catalog.
+Other GPA and Core requirements specific to individual Colleges and Schools can be found in the Undergraduate Catalog.

 Most degrees require a certain number of general elective credits.
 These courses do not satisfy major or Core requirements but do count towards the total credits required for the degree.

-Your Program Evaluation (degree audit) in SU Online shows your progress towards degree completion.
+Your Program Evaluation (degree audit) on mySeattleU shows your progress towards degree completion.
 It is a valuable tool for you and your advisor to use in academic planning and course selection.

-Questions about your Program Evaluation should be addressed to your Student Academic Specialist.
+Questions about your Program Evaluation should be addressed to the Academic Specialist Team.